sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/shilAlekhAH/Selections_from_Sanskrit_Inscriptions_Part_1.md

 cannot be exaggerated.
 Even the most wellknown of Classical poets viz.
 Kālidāsa has leftno record as to the time when and the place where he lived.
-We owe it to an [inscription](# "No 12 in the edition.") that we now know the posterior limit to which he can be assigned, viz.
+We owe it to an inscription[^3] that we now know the posterior limit to which he can be assigned, viz.
 634 A. D. The inscriptions of the Gurjara-Pratihāra kings, Mahendrapāla and Mahīpāla, who, we know,ruled during the last decade of the ninth century and in the beginning of the tenth century of the Christian era enable us to fix the time of the dramatist and post Rājaśekhar, whose pupils and patrons they were.
 In this way inscriptions have been of great use to us in determining the approximate period of many of our Classical authors.

+[^3]: "No 12 in the edition."

 I must express my obligations to the several scholars on whose devoted labours the subject matter of this edition is based.
 I express my sincere thanks to Sir John Marshall, the Director General of Archaeology in India, for his courtesy in allowing me to copy the inscriptions from Government publications issued by the Archeological Department, and to the proprietors of other Journals from which the remaining inscriptions are copied.
 My special thanks are due to Rao Bahadur H. Krishna śastri, Government Epigraphist for India who kindly consented at my request to write a preface to this small edition.
 I am also indebted to my friend, Mr. K. N. Dikshit M. A.; Superintendent Archeological Survey W. C. Poona for making many valuable suggestions in this work.